-Withholding tax
+Withholding tax - prepayment CGT

 The purchaser must withhold CGT on the purchase price where assets are purchased from a non-resident except where the amount payable by the purchaser is less than R2 million.
+This withholding tax is not a final tax and is merely a prepayment of the expected CGT.
 The following withholding tax rates are applicable and are based on the proceeds on disposal: